gregwalla/geopythonBasel/readme.md

 ## Push the code to Heroku to have a website ready with a map page

+- this is where our virtual environment comes in handy , we concentrate on libraries linked to our project
-- pip freeze > requirements.txt
+- cmd: pip freeze > requirements.txt
-- create the app (specify region) : heroku create -a mybaselmap --region eu
+- create the app and specify your region : heroku create -a mybaselmap --region eu
-- name must be unique
+- Note that the name must be unique
-- add app to allowed hosts in mysite/mysite/settings.py
 - disable collectstatic : heroku config:set DISABLE_COLLECTSTATIC=1
+- the topic of static files for is out of scope in this tutorial
+- add the app name to ALLOWED_HOSTS in mysite/mysite/settings.py file:
+- ALLOWED_HOSTS = ["127.0.0.1" , "mybaselmap.herokuapp.com"]
 - push the code : git push heroku HEAD:master
+- this part is a bit tricky and sometimes requires a bit of debugging
 - debug: <https://stackoverflow.com/questions/26595874/heroku-src-refspec-master-does-not-match-any>